Challenges in Monocular Visual Odometry: Photometric Calibration, Motion Bias and Rolling Shutter Effect: Evaluation

 \subsection{Photometric Calibration}

-In the first experiment, we evaluate how photometric calibration can influence the performances of the chosen direct, feature-based and semi-direct methods, focusing more on analyzing its impacts on formulations other than direct method.
+In the first experiment, we evaluate the influence of photometric calibration on the selected methods, focusing more on analyzing its impacts on formulations other than direct method.
 We use the 50 original sequences from the TUM Mono VO Dataset and their corresponding ones after photometric calibration, \ie, with the nonlinear camera response function $G$ and pixel-wise vignetting factors $V$ calibrated.
-Example images with/without photometric calibration can be found in Fig.~\ref{fig:phcexp}.
-Each method runs 10 times on each of these 100 sequences.
-The accumulative histogram of the alignment error $e_{align}$, rotation drift $e_r$ (in degree) and scale drift $e_s$ are calculated~\cite{tummono} and shown in Fig.~\ref{fig:phcline}.
+Each method runs 10 times on each of these 100 sequences to account for non-deterministic behavior caused by \eg. multi-threading.
+The accumulative histogram (\ie, the number of runs that have errors less than the value given on the x axis) of the alignment error $e_{align}$\footnote{$e_{align}$ is the translational RMSE between the tracked trajectory when aligned to the start and the end segments of the ground truth trajectory.
+For details please refer to Eq.(14) of~\cite{tummono}.} (meter), rotation drift $e_r$ (degree) and scale drift $e_s$ are calculated~\cite{tummono} and shown in Fig.~\ref{fig:phcline}.
 It is worth noting that integrating the exposure times $t$ into the formulation of ORB-SLAM and SVO (not open-sourced) is not straightforward, therefore we do not use them for all three methods.
-However, for reference, we also show the results of DSO with all calibration information used, \ie, $G$, $V$ and $t$.
+For reference, we also show the results of DSO with all calibration information used, \ie, $G$, $V$ and $t$.

-As can be seen in Fig.~\ref{fig:phcline}, with $G$ and $V$ calibrated, the performance of DSO increases significantly.
-In addition, using $t$ can further boost the tracking accuracy.
-However, interestingly, photometric calibration reduces the overall performance of ORB-SLAM and SVO.
-We give our explanations in the following.
+In this experiment, with $G$ and $V$ calibrated the performance of DSO increases significantly, which is not surprising as direct methods are built upon the brightness consistency assumption.
+Interestingly, photometric calibration reduces the overall performance of SVO, and for ORB-SLAM the performance decline is even larger.
+As both SVO and ORB-SLAM extract FAST corners, we suspect the feature extraction and feature matching of these methods are influenced by the photometric calibration.

-\textbf{DSO}.
-As direct methods are fundamentally built up on the assumption that a 3D point should have the same intensity across different images, it is straightforward to conclude that removing or reducing brightness inconsistencies among images can improve their performances.
-More evidence can also be found in~\cite{dso}.